EarthScope/rover/docs/commands_verbose.md

 | log-verbosity       | 4                    | Log verbosity (0-6)            |
 | dev                 | False                | Development mode (show exceptions)? |

-In addition, parameters relevant to the processing pipeline (see `rover retrieve`, or the individual commands for download, ingest and index) will apply,
+In addition, parameters relevant to the processing pipeline apply.
+Processing pipeline commands include `rover retrieve` or its subprocesses download, ingest and index.

-Logging for individual processes in the pipeline will automatically configured with `--unique-logs --log-verbosity 3`.
-For most worker tasks, that will give empty logs (no warnings or errors), which will be automatically deleted (see `rover download`).
-To preserve logs, and to use the provided verbosity level, start the daemon with `--dev`,

-When the daemon is running status should be visible at http://localhost:8000 (by default).
-When a subscription is processed an email can be sent to the user (if `--email` is used).
+Logging for processes in the pipeline are automatically configured with `--unique-logs --log-verbosity 3`.
+To preserve logs, and used the default verbosity level, start the daemon with the flag `--dev`.
+When the daemon is running it's status should be visible at http://localhost:8000 (by default).
+When a subscription is processed an email can be sent to the user if the `--email` flag is configured.

 #### Errors, Retries and Consistency

-If `download-retries` allows, subscriptions are re-processed until no errors occur and, once data appear to be complete, an additional retrieval is made which should result in no data being downloaded.
-If this is not the case - if additional data are found - then the web services are inconsistent.
+Subscriptions are re-processed until no errors occur and data appear to be complete, or the configured maximum download retries limit is reached.
+Once a retrieval with no errors or downloads occurs, an additional retrieval is made, which should result in no data being downloaded.
+If the additional retrieval leads to a data download- than the availabilty services and web services are inconsistent.

-Errors and inconsistencies are reported in the logs and in the optional email (`email` parameter) sent to the user.
+Errors and inconsistencies are reported in the terminal, logs, and an optional email (`email` parameter) sent to the user.

 ##### Examples

     rover daemon -f roverrc

-will start the daemon (in the foreground - see `rover start`) using the given configuration file.
+will start the daemon in the foreground using the given configuration file.

     rover start --recheck-period 24

-will start the daemon (in the foreground - see `rover start`), processing subscriptions every 24 hours.
+will start the daemon in the foreground, processing subscriptions every 24 hours.

+ROVER start is the perferred method to launch the subscription service.